 The ‘Hero in 30© Training Course: CPR Without Mouth-to-Mouth Ventilation’ prepares you on how to rapidly respond when a person chokes, collapses suddenly or has cardiac arrest.
-This 30-minute course teaches a simplified version of cardiopulmonary resuscitation (CPR) technique that does not use mouth-to-mouth ventilation.
-Hence the reason this course is shorter than the conventional resuscitation program, which lasts 4 to 5 hours.
+This 30-minute course teaches a simplified version of cardiopulmonary resuscitation (CPR-AED) technique that does not use mouth-to-mouth ventilation.

-This short training course was developed in Québec by the Ministère de la Santé et des Services sociaux in collaboration with Urgences-santé and the Heart and Stroke Foundation.
-The course is based on the latest resuscitation guidelines, which show that in the minutes following cardiac arrest, chest compression alone is as effective as when combined with mouth-to-mouth ventilation.
+This short training course was developed in Québec by the Ministère de la Santé et des Services sociaux in collaboration with Urgences-santé and the Heart and Stroke Foundation (« Cœur + AVC »).
+The course is based on the latest resuscitation guidelines, which show that in the minutes following cardiac arrest, chest compression alone is as effective as when combined with ventilation.

-When cardiac arrest occurs, each passing minute diminishes the chances of survival by 10%.
-Rapid response by someone nearby can make a significant difference and save the person’s life.
+When cardiac arrest occurs, each passing minute diminishes the chances of survival by 7 to 10%.
+Rapid response can make a significant difference and save the person’s life.

 Simplified Method for Everyone

-Hero in 30© teaches only the essential actions to take in an emergency situation.
+Hero in 30© teaches only the essential actions to take in an emergency situation, such as cardiac massage and defibrillation.
 The short length of the Hero in 30© training course allows for a greater number of people to be trained and be prepared to respond quickly and effectively in an emergency situation.
 Trained individuals will be surer of themselves knowing how to help a friend, family member or other person.
 As such, they have the opportunity to be heroes for life.

 The 30-minutes training course includes theory and practice.
 Presentations are accompanied by demonstration videos and images to facilitate understanding.
 Dummies and defibrillators are also employed during practice activities.

 During the training course, participants learn to recognise signs of complete obstruction of the airways and of cardiac arrest.
-They also learn the following:
+They also learn to:

-In the Montréal and Laval regions, Urgences-santé paramedics also offer training courses for free during certain events.
-Visit the Urgences-santé website (in French only) for event dates.
+However, in the Montréal and Laval regions, Urgences-santé paramedics also offer training courses for free during certain events.
+Visit the Héros urbain page on the Urgences-santé website for event dates.